Course Code: iwm

 You'll start this lesson by looking at the place where most things begin on the Internet—search engines.
 You'll look at some techniques that you can use to search for potential outlets for your writing.
 Because you want to reach as many readers as possible, no matter why you produce content, you'll view some resources that will help you pick the best sites for that content.
 Then you'll take a look at submission guidelines and publishing agreements.
 There's lots to consider before you send your work off to an editor, and this lesson will help you with those decisions.

 Think you're ready to get published?
 You will be when you finish this lesson!
 You'll start by creating a writer's résumé that will highlight your credentials and target each subject area you're interested in.
-Then you'll find out how to pick the publishing credits that will get you the most notice from editors.
+Then you'll find out how to pick the publishing credits that will get you the most attention from publishers.
 If you don't have any credits yet, you'll discover how to make nonpaying markets work for you.
 Finally, you'll go through the submission process so that you can get your writing into the hands of editors.

 Publishing with paying markets can be a great way to boost your writing income.
 Are you interested in publishing in online magazines or e-journals?
 Maybe you wonder what publications are the best fit for your personal area of expertise?
 Or perhaps you dream of tapping into the corporate market and landing some high-paying gigs.
 If you're a whiz at coming up with witty slogans or writing amazing bios, you'll learn how you can sell those, too.
 This lesson is all about finding and connecting with paying markets.

 In this lesson, you'll learn about the most important secret on the Web: passive income.
 What's that?
 Well, a way that your writing can keep earning money for years after it has been published.
 You may think that sounds too good to be true, but it really exists.
-All you have to do is add money-making options to the content you publish—here you'll get to look specifically at publishing with revenue-sharing markets, and you won't even need to learn any additional technical skills.
+All you have to do is add moneymaking options to the content you publish—here you'll get to look specifically at publishing with revenue-sharing markets, and you won't even need to learn any additional technical skills.

 Some of the most successful and popular sites on the Web aren't owned by Fortune 500 companies.
 They're run by bloggers and content producers who started out just like you—people with a passion to write about something that interested them.
 In this lesson, you'll read about ways to use that passion to create a blog or content site to monetize your self-published content, no matter what you want to write about.
 You'll also look at copyright protections for your self-published content and discover ways to develop content on a business website to attract more surfers.